conduktor/conduktor-docs/docs/platform/gateway/installation/opensource-install.md

 $ CLASSPATH=logger-interceptor/target/logger-interceptor-0.1.0-SNAPSHOT.jar bin/run-gateway.sh
 ```

-In the terminal window, you should see a log line similar to
+In the terminal window, you should see a log line similar to this, which indicates the gateway has started successfully:
 ```
 2023-04-05 22:00:12 [      main] [INFO ] [GatewayExecutor:50] - Gateway started successfully with port range: 6969:6975`
 ```

 ## Validate
-Test the logger interceptor using the Kafka command line tools.
+Test the demonstration logger interceptor using the Kafka command line tools.
 The logger interceptor writes lines to standard out (here the gateway logs) when Kafka traffic flows through the gateway:

 ```bash
 cd <kafka_install_directory>